cypress-io/cypress-documentation/content/guides/component-testing/framework-specific-guides.md

 ### Vue 3 (Vue CLI)

-The installation and configuration is the same as Vue 2 with the Vue CLI as shown above.
+The installation and configuration is the same as Vue 2 with the Vue CLI as described above.
 The only difference is the Vue adatper should be installed using `npm install @cypress/vue@next` - `@cypress/vue` target Vue 2, and the `next` branch targets Vue 3.

 ## Next.js